coryshain/cdr/docs/source/formula.rst

 For example, imagine a bi-variate model with predictors ``stimulus`` and ``condition``, where ``stimulus`` varies within each time series can might engender a temporally diffise response while ``condition`` is held fixed within each time series.
 In this case, a convolution of ``condition`` would be meaningless (or at least perfectly confounded with ``rate``, the deconvolutional intercept); instead, we're interested in a `linear` effect of ``condition`` and a `convolved` effect of ``stimulus`` on the response.
 Dirac delta responses can specified manually using the syntax described in the following sections.
-However, for convenience, bare predictor names in model formulae (outside of convolution calls ``C()``) are automatically interpreted as Dirac delta.
+However, for convenience, bare predictor names in model formulas (outside of convolution calls ``C()``) are automatically interpreted as Dirac delta.
 This allows you to retain stock formula syntax that might already be familiar from linear (mixed) models in **R** in order to define linear substructures of your CDR model.
 For example, the following is interpreted as specifying linear effects for each of ``A``, ``B``, and the interaction ``A:B``::